AlexanderLill/PokemonGoers-group6/README.md

 }
 ```

 ES2015 introduces a syntax for defining classes.
-It should be noted that the new class syntax is just an alternative syntacticaly way for defining classes in JavaScript.
+It should be noted that the new class syntax is just an alternative syntactically way for defining classes in JavaScript.
 Under the hood ES2015 classes work with the same prototypal inheritance system that JavaScript always had.

 ### Promises